patschwork/digiYiiKam/README.md

 sudo apt install php mcrypt php-pdo php-intl php-xml php-zip php-mbstring php-mysql php-sqlite3 php-gd unzip composer php-apcu git
 ```
 # Image converting
 On Ubuntu 22.04 (or derivates) exiftool and dcraw should already be fine (and in the right version).
-You only need to install exiv2 (needed for CR2 file format).
+You only need to install exiv2 (needed for converting the CR2 file format).
 ```
 sudo apt-get install exiv2 dcraw imagemagick exiftool
 ```